agsb/u2forth.asm/README.md

     (more words ...)

+ Notes:

+ sugestion for convention for translate forth names to assembler names

+    use LE for <=
+    use GT for >=
+    use NE for <>
+    use LT for <
+    use GT for >
+    use EQ for =

+    use MUL for *
+    use DIV for /
+    use PLUS for +
+    use MINUS for -

+    use BY for /
+    use QM for ?
+    use AT for @
+    use TO for !
+    use TK for '
+    use CM for ,

+    use NIL for 0
+    use ONE for 1
+    use TWO for 2

 # Words

 The dictionary of words follow the classic structure, but lives part in FLASH, core imutable, and in SRAM, user temporary.